turboflakes/scouty/README.md

 To **monitor 1KV nominations** and trigger special kudos when your validator becomes independent :)

-To keep up with **Referenda** and vote from your favorite site - *Polkadot.js, Polkassembly, Commonwealth* - through a direct link.
+To keep up with **Referenda** and vote from your favourite site - *Polkadot.js, Polkassembly, Commonwealth* - through a direct link.

 To trigger **node backups** every other era and publish them online.